InfiniteRasa/Rasa.NET/docs/setup.md

   - Select the `Shortcut` tab
   - Edit the `Target` box to include `/NoPatch /AuthServer=localhost:2106` to the end of the file path.
 So the entire textbox should have `C:\ProgramFiles (x86)\TabulaRasa\NCSoft\TabulaRasa\tabula_rasa.exe /NoPatch /AuthServer=localhost:2106`

-## Patch Tabula Rasa using the custom patcher
+## Patch the game using the custom patcher
 The game client needs to be patched to a specific version that is compatible with Rasa.NET.

 - [Download and run the custom patcher](http://infiniterasa.org/tools/tabularasa_patcher.exe)